Back to Tax Calculator

 Fill Out the Application

 It's mostly online these days—takes 10-15 minutes.
 You'll need your Social Security number, bank info for funding, and basic personal details.
-That's it.

 3